timonoko/linux_on_android/README.md

 And then you make a separate EXT3-partition and mount it at /data/sdext2.

 And then you dump a complete linux system on that partition.
+Looks like this system must have user "ubuntu".

 And then you copy "linuksi" to /system/bin/ ,
            and "uusboot.sh" to /data/sdext2/ ,